vbraun/SageUI/README.rst

 SageUI
 ======

-A commandline-inspired GUI for Sage.
+A proposal for a graphical user interface to Sage/Trac/Git.

 * Enhanced terminal for running Sage